JonathanReeve/template-course-website/content/index.md

 ### Homework

+Homework assignments are due every week, one week after they're assigned.
+Please submit all homework on CourseWorks.

 ### Final Project

+Your final project will be an focused exploration of a public data set, accompanied with a

 During the final week of class, we'll have final project presentations.
 Your paper isn't required to be complete by then, but you'll be expected to speak about your project for 4 minutes.
 Consider it a conference presentation.

 Final papers will be evaluated according to the:

-  - Quality of the literary critical argument presented
-  - Quality of the close readings of the text or corpus
-  - Quality of the Python text analysis
+  - Quality of the computational data analysis
-  - Literary interpretation of the results
+  - Quality of your interpretation of the data
-  - Integration of the computational analysis with the literary argument
+  - Integration of the computational analysis with the interpretation

-As with homework, please submit these on CourseWorks, or email them to me if you don't have access to CourseWorks.
+As with homework, please submit these on CourseWorks.
 You may optionally submit your final project to the course git repository, making it public, for a 5% bonus.

 # Schedule